Coxhoe is a now a reasonably thriving village.

 Coxhoe has a village hall in its centre.
 There are strong and effective community groups within the village.
 There are several local football teams for all ages including Coxhoe Athletic FC (Wearside League), Coxhoe Working Men’s Club and Coxhoe United.

-Quarrington Hill is a much smaller village than Coxhoe with a smaller range of facilities.
-It has a couple of shops, a fish and chip shop a pub and a working mens club.
+Quarrington Hill is a smaller village, with a shop, a fish and chip shop, a pub and a working mens club.
 The village has a community centre.
 It shares a Primary School with nearby Cassop.
-There is also a small industrial estate and a garage business.
+There is also a small industrial estate with various businesses and a garage business.

-Quarrington Hill has less housing choice.
-There is a significant number of council and former council houses.
-There has only been limited infill development over the last 20 years due to the constrained nature of the village which is set in open countryside.
+Quarrington Hill has only had limited infill development over the last 20 years due to the constrained nature of the village which is set in open countryside.

 For further information about the Primary schools please view the following websites: